 - Business owners in the specific micro-local environment (close geographical radius)

-Step Two: Make ten influencers “Favorites” that you want to “level up” with and engage on those influencer’s posts.
+Step Two: Make ten influencers “Favorites” that you want to “level up” with and then engage on those influencer’s posts.

 You may be wondering how to manage your News Feed to show “Favorites.”
 Facebook doesn’t make it easy, but here are the two ways to do it: